Monday - Friday • 8:10am - 3:15pm

-- Formal Visual Arts instruction is taught in a 2.5 hour lab each week.
+Formal Visual Arts instruction is taught in a 2.5 hour lab each week.
 Visual arts classes focus on the basic elements of design, and principles of composition.
 The students explore many different forms of visual arts such as drawing, painting, printing and sculpting.
 They also work with different techniques and materials within each form.
-The Upper Elementary students continue their journey through art history by exploring a timeline of art movements and discovering many different masters of art.
+The Middle School students continue their journey through art history by exploring a timeline of art movements and discovering many different masters of art.

-- Orchestra is taught 2 times a week.
-Upper Elementary orchestra focuses on learning a string instrument of choice, music theory, notation and reading, and ensemble performance.
+Orchestra is taught 2 times a week.
+Middle School orchestra focuses on learning a string instrument of choice, music theory, notation and reading, and ensemble performance.

 Our mission is to nurture an understanding of, and develop a deep relationship with the natural world.
 Some of things we will be doing are:

-Upper Elementary deepens their outdoor education and builds their self confindence and self reliance with off-site camping 2 times a year.
+The Middle School deepens their outdoor education and builds their self confidence and self reliance with off-site adventure camping 2 times a year.
 These trips are student-chosen, student planned, and student run.
-While the teachers and chaperones are there to support the students, the Upper Elementary students learn to plan, budget, and run the trip for themselves.
-Each trip is a combination of physical challenges, citizen scientist study or other academic exploration, team building and community service.
+While the teachers and chaperones are there to support the students, the Middle School students learn to plan, budget, and run the trip for themselves.
+Each trip is a combination of physical challenges, citizen scientist study or other academic exploration, adventure, team building and community service.

-The Upper Elementary has unit studies two times a week and each unit runs for 6-12 weeks.
+The Middle School has unit studies two times a week and each unit runs for 6-12 weeks.
 The students work on units such as:

-- Independant studies: each 8th grader will chose a year-long independant study and work with mentors to complete a project or certification of their particular interests.
+Independent studies: each 8th grader will chose a year-long independent study and work with mentors to complete a project or certification of their particular interests.